The Chess Memory Palace cover

 Picture words are characters.
 Characters act in stories.
 We are going to place each picture word pair in a location, then craft a little one-scene story to memorise it.
 I call these stories composite images, because each one is composed of three elements: the first picture word, the second picture word, and the location.

 We create strong associations by imagining clear interactions between the first picture word, the second picture word, and the location.
 Making these interactions compelling is even more important than making the characters compelling, because this is how you move in your mind from the location, which you already know, to the picture words.
 You need to visualise three interactions: (1) the first picture word with the second picture word, (2) the first picture word with the location, and (3) the second picture word with the location.
-See Figure 2.1.
+See the figure below.

 2. The tree is reaching up with its other branches, pressing the buttons on the cockpit’s ceiling.
 Some twigs are scratching the windscreen glass.

 In theory you would only need two interactions, not three.
 The location could remind you of the first picture word, which reminds you of the second picture word: so strictly speaking you don’t need to link the second picture word with the location.
 However this would leave you vulnerable to any lapse in memory.
 After six months without review, under the pressure of a strong opponent and ticking clock, maybe you will forget one of the three interactions.
 But as long as you recall the location and two of the three interactions, you can triangulate to access both picture words.
 By visualising all three interactions instead of just two, you have added redundancy, which makes the image more robust in your memory.
-In effect, you need to recall only 66% of the image to recover 100% of the information.
+In effect, you need to recall only two thirds of the image to recover 100% of the information.

 Practice

-I will refer to diagrams like Figure 2.2 as “tree diagrams”, because they follow a branching structure.
+I will refer to diagrams like this as “tree diagrams”, because they follow a branching structure.
 We begin at the plane entrance, and then choose one of two paths.
 Don’t worry about the shape of the arrows.
 It is not significant that some are longer or curved; that is just to fit the diagram neatly on the printed page.

 I am going to describe six composite images.
 Take your time.
 Imagine the stories in as much detail as you can.
 Don’t worry about memorising, just let your creativity flow.